Full Day Tour – Island tour including Ferry from Southampton to Cowes, The Needles, Alum Bay, Freshwater Bay, Osborne House and Ryde

 - Explore the Italianate palace which is furnished as it was during the time of their reign, walk amongst the extensive gardens and parkland, designed by Prince Albert himself.
 You can walk down to the beach where you will find, nestled in the woods, the Swiss Cottage, a two storey play house built by Prince Albert for their nine children.

-- Entrance to Osbourne House is in addition to the price of the tour, but can be included at the time of booking.
+- Entrance to Osborne House is in addition to the price of the tour, but can be included at the time of booking.
 Entrance is free for English Heritage members, but please remember to bring your card.

-- Those who do not wish to visit Osbourne House can instead go down to Ryde, a pretty seaside resort with small shops, cafés and pubs and a chance to see one of the few passenger hovercraft services in the world.
+- Those who do not wish to visit Osborne House can instead go down to Ryde, a pretty seaside resort with small shops, cafés and pubs and a chance to see one of the few passenger hovercraft services in the world.

 - We catch the 5:30 pm ferry back up The Solent to Southampton, returning you to Bournemouth for about 7:00 pm.

 We pick up from many hotels and language schools in the Poole – Bournemouth area as well as from a number of convenient landmarks shown on this map.
 The following list indicates the approximate time the bus will be picking up in each area.
 When you book you will be presented with a full range of pick up options and your booking confirmation will indicate where you need to be and when to meet your guide.

 For the convenience of tourist travelling from Southampton or London to the Isle of Wight, we pick up at the Red Funnel Passenger Terminal at 8:30 am before boarding the ferry.

 07:15am Westbourne / West Cliff

 07:35am Winton / Charminster

 If you have any luggage please let us know in advance as the luggage compartment can be limited in some vehicles.